About The BEST Centre

 Matthew is founder of the Disney Nadar Es Vida Spanish swimming federation learn to swim programme and also founder of the BEST FEST Open Water swimming festival.

-Co-founder and director of the BEST Centre and BEST Centre Academy
+Co-founder and director of the BEST Centre and director of the BEST Centre Academy

-James is the swimming commentator for Eurosport, and presented Eurosport News from 2002 to 2006.
-He is formerly the swimming correspondent for The Independent and columnist and feature writer for the Swimming Times magazine.
+James is the swimming commentator for Eurosport, and presented Eurosport News from 2002 to 2008.
+He is formerly the swimming correspondent for The Independent and columnist and feature writer for Swimming Times magazine.

 Meet the team